teddythinh/Basic-and-Advanced-Programming/README.md

 ## Contribution:

-Contributions are welcome.
-Just contact my email or any social media accounts I have mentioned in profile.
+Contributions are encouraged.
+Simply contact me via email or any of the social media platforms listed in my profile.
 Thanks!

 ## Contents:
 | Number | Context | Description |